SeekStorm/SeekStorm/README.md

 **New features**
 * ✅ Docker file and container image
 * ✅ Stemming for 18 languages
-* 👷 Typo-tolerant query auto-completion (QAC)
+* Geocoding, reverse geocoding, GeoJSON
+* Model Context Protocol (MCP) server for Retrieval Augmented Generation (RAG)
-* 👷 Split of storage and compute
+* Split of storage and compute
   * Use S3 object storage as index backend
   * Use Distributed Key-Value store as index backend
-* Geocoding, reverse geocoding, GeoJSON
 * Elasticity: automatic spawning and winding down of shards in the cloud depending on index size and load.
 * Distributed search cluster (currently PoC)
 * Native vector search (currently PoC)